venkatraj/js-notes/Part 1/04. Object Basics/4.1. Objects/objects.md

 You can retrieve individual property values like this `console.log(language.age)`

-Property value can be any of 7 types.
-Meaning that it is not restricted to number and string, but it can be boolean, undefined, null and object
+Property value can be any of 8 types.
+Meaning that it is not restricted to number and string, but it can be boolean, undefined, null, symbol and object

 You can delete a property using `delete` operator, like so `delete language.age`

 Objects in javascript allows trailing commas as in php arrays.

 ```js
 let job = {